scirpter/Nebul0us.ts/README.md

 that will give you permission to our **#download** channel.
 Inside there is a download link of the bot file.

+### Can I try the bots out before buying?

+No.
+You can't use the bots before you buy a license.
+We can never know who you are or if you're just a moderator trying to simp for cute Greg.

 <br />
 <br />